 The deploybot repo is an ops tool used to build and deploy apps in Kubernetes environments.
 The app is built in Rust and uses PKI to control user access to deployable assets.

 I am based in Chicago.
-Reach out via email.
+Reach out via email or instagram.

 @notme